chocolatey/docs/README.md

 ### Front Page Highlight

+For front page highlights, we should try to keep it to less than 6 highlights.
+When adding a new one, consider editting existing highlights to set `showOnHome` to `false`.

 1. Navigate to `src/content/docs/en-us/highlights` then into the current year folder.
-1. Copy a file that does not have a `-sidebar` in the file name.
+1. Copy an existing file.
 1. Change the name of the new file to include the month number as the first characters in the name, such as `10-testing-home.md`.
 1. Fill in details needed and follow the current naming convention for xrefs in the file.
     1. Change the `ctaText` value to something unique.

 ### Left Sidebar Highlight

+For left sidebar highlights, we want to keep it to a minimum to reduce the amount the navigation is pushed down the page.
+It's recommended to edit only the top highlight file to link to the current highlighted article, and leave the bottom one to link to all highlights.

+To edit either of these highlights:

+1. Navigate to `src/content/docs/en-us/highlights`.
+1. Find the highlight you want to edit: `00-top-sidebar-highlight.md` for the top one, and `99-bottom-sidebar-highlight.md` for the bottom one.
+1. Edit the details as desired making note of the following `highlight` front matter settings that control the destination and link text:
+    ```markdown
+    ctaXref: highlights
+    ctaAnchor: december-2024
+    ctaText: View December's highlights
+    ```

+If it's decided that extra highlights should be added:

-1. Navigate to `src/content/docs/en-us/highlights` then into the current year folder.
+1. Navigate to `src/content/docs/en-us/highlights`.
-1. Copy a file that has a `-sidebar` in the file name.
+1. Copy one of the existing `*sidebar-highlight.md` files.
-1. Change the name of the new file to include the month number as the first characters in the name, such as `10-testing-home-sidebar.md`.
-Ensure the `-sidebar` in the name is retained.
+1. Change the name of the new file to start with a number that will determine it's order in the sidebar, such as `10-testing-home-sidebar-highlight.md`.
+Ensure the `-sidebar-highlight` in the name is retained.
-1. In the nested `highlight` front matter, ensure the following are set:
+1. In the nested `highlight` front matter, ensure the following are set in the nested `highlight` front matter:
     ```markdown
     showOnHome: false
     showOnHighlights: false